PurdueROV-Archive/X8-MicroController/README.md

 7. go into the starter file
 8. run "make"
 9. Plug in your board via the mini-usb connector and run "make burn"
 10. Voila!
-Your Discovery board will now be running the simple blink program.
+Your board will now be running the simple blink program.

 ## How to get setup on Windows:
 1. Download GCC-ARM for your system from here [here](https://launchpad.net/gcc-arm-embedded/+download)